shotgunsoftware/tk-core/docs/initializing.rst

     :align: center

 This design is repeated everywhere and is a pattern which can be easily extended.
-Users typically launch Toolkit by launching the Flow Production Tracking Toolkit.
-The Flow Production Tracking Toolkit contains a *Toolkit plugin* which runs the :ref:`bootstrap_api` in order to load in a full Toolkit environment.
+Users typically launch Toolkit by launching the Flow Production Tracking.
+The Flow Production Tracking contains a *Toolkit plugin* which runs the :ref:`bootstrap_api` in order to load in a full Toolkit environment.